Graph editing

 Using graph commands

-Using yb g delete will remove the waypoint closest to the player.
-The waypoint MUST be within 50 units from the player (about 1/2 the player height) in order to be removed.
-You will need to stand fairly close to the waypoint to be able to remove it.
-This prevents you from accidentally removing a waypoint on the other side of the room.
-When removing a waypoint you will hear a sound indicating that the waypoint was removed (the same sound the tripmine makes when placed on a wall).
+Using yb g delete will remove the node closest to the player.
+The node MUST be within 50 units from the player (about 1/2 the player height) in order to be removed.
+You will need to stand fairly close to the node to be able to remove it.
+This prevents you from accidentally removing a node on the other side of the room.
+When removing a node you will hear a sound indicating that the node was removed (the same sound the tripmine makes when placed on a wall).

-Using yb g save will save the waypoint data to the graph file.
+Using yb g save will save the node data to the graph file.
 The graph file will have the same name as the current map with an extension of .graph.
 The file will be saved into the cstrike/addons/yapb/data/graph Folder.
-Your current player name will be saved as the waypoint file author.
+Your current player name will be saved as the graph file author.

-You can also save the waypoint in .pwf format for older versions of YaPB or PODBot by typing in the console yb g save old.
-Please note that you can save a waypoint in this format only when the number of nodes does not exceed 1024.
+You can also save the nodes in .pwf format for older versions of YaPB or PODBot by typing in the console yb g save old.
+Please note that you can save a nodes in this format only when the number of nodes does not exceed 1024.

-Using yb g load will clear out all waypoints in the current map and load them from the graph file in the graph folder.
-This is a good way to “undo” a bunch of waypoints that you have created but do not wish to save.
-There is no way to undo a single waypoint.
-You will have to use the yb g delete command to remove waypoints one-by-one.
+Using yb g load will clear out all nodes in the current map and load them from the graph file in the graph folder.
+This is a good way to “undo” a bunch of nodes that you have created but do not wish to save.
+There is no way to undo a single node.
+You will have to use the yb g delete command to remove nodes one-by-one.

-The yb g on auto command allows you to automatically drop waypoints as you run around in a map.
-As you run around the level waypoints will be dropped every 200 units automatically.
-No waypoint will be dropped if another waypoint is already within 200 units of your current position.
-So if you want to place lots of waypoints fairly close together you may have to manually place some of the waypoints using the yb g add command.
-Autowaypointing keeps track of where the last waypoint was dropped (either manually or from autowaypointing) and will place another waypoint when you are 200 units from the last waypoint.
-If you don’t like where autowaypointing placed a waypoint and want to move it a little bit, you can delete the waypoint using yb g delete (but turn off autowaypointing before, since it will place a new waypoint otherwise).
+The yb g on auto command allows you to automatically drop nodes as you run around in a map.
+As you run around the level nodes will be dropped every 200 units automatically.
+No node will be dropped if another node is already within 200 units of your current position.
+So if you want to place lots of nodes fairly close together you may have to manually place some of the nodes using the yb g add command.
+Auto node placement keeps track of where the last node was dropped (either manually or from auto node placement) and will place another node when you are 200 units from the last node.
+If you don’t like where auto node placement placed a node and want to move it a little bit, you can delete the node using yb g delete (but turn off auto node placement before, since it will place a new node otherwise).

-When using autowaypointing, try to stay in the center of narrow hallways and always place a waypoint on BOTH sides of a door.
-You may have to place some of these waypoints manually using yb g add since places like intersections of hallways and doorway entrances and exits don’t usually fall exactly at the location where autowaypoint would want to place a waypoint.
+When using auto node placement, try to stay in the center of narrow hallways and always place a node on BOTH sides of a door.
+You may have to place some of these nodes manually using yb g add since places like intersections of hallways and doorway entrances and exits don’t usually fall exactly at the location where auto node placement would want to place a node.

-Whenever you get close to a waypoint, yellow, white or green lines will be drawn to all of the other waypoints that the bot would consider to be “reachable”.
+Whenever you get close to a node, yellow, white or green lines will be drawn to all of the other nodes that the bot would consider to be “reachable”.
 If the connection is a two-way connection the line is yellow, one-way connections appear white.
-These “reachable” waypoints would be waypoints that are clearly visible from the current location.
-Certain waypoints will be disallowed as reachable for one reason or another.
-For example, waypoints suspended in mid-air above the bot would not be considered reachable since the bot couldn’t jump high enough to get to them.
-Also waypoints that are too far away from the current location would not be considered reachable.
-You may have waypoints that are close enough to each other, but across a wide gap that would be too wide to jump.
-If the far waypoint is close enough and clearly visible, it would still show as “reachable” since currently we have no method to determine if the bot can get to that waypoint or not.
+These “reachable” nodes would be nodes that are clearly visible from the current location.
+Certain nodes will be disallowed as reachable for one reason or another.
+For example, nodes suspended in mid-air above the bot would not be considered reachable since the bot couldn’t jump high enough to get to them.
+Also nodes that are too far away from the current location would not be considered reachable.
+You may have nodes that are close enough to each other, but across a wide gap that would be too wide to jump.
+If the far node is close enough and clearly visible, it would still show as “reachable” since currently we have no method to determine if the bot can get to that node or not.

-The bots will ONLY go from one waypoint to another if there is a path between them.
-Get in the habit of checking that paths exist BOTH WAYS between waypoints.
+The bots will ONLY go from one node to another if there is a path between them.
+Get in the habit of checking that paths exist BOTH WAYS between nodes.
 Just because a path is drawn from point A to point B, doesn’t mean that a path exists from point B to point A.

-The yb g path_create command allows you to manually assign a path between 2 waypoints.
-This is needed in some cases where the waypoints are blocked (by doorways or other objects) and you wish to create a path between these waypoints.
-Move close to the waypoint you wish the path to start from and use the menu to add path.
+The yb g path_create command allows you to manually assign a path between 2 nodes.
+This is needed in some cases where the nodes are blocked (by doorways or other objects) and you wish to create a path between these nodes.
+Move close to the node you wish the path to start from and use the menu to add path.

-The actual Waypoint Number you’re standing on will be shown in the upper corner of your HUD.
-For example to manually assign a path between Waypoint #250 and 251, you first should stand in the near of #250, then use yb g cache to cache waypoint #250, then go to the waypoint #251 and type yb g path_create to show menu and create needed path connection (one-way or two-way).
-You can also do this by looking at needed waypoint instead of caching it.
+The actual Node Number you’re standing on will be shown in the upper corner of your HUD.
+For example to manually assign a path between Node #250 and 251, you first should stand in the near of #250, then use yb g cache to cache node #250, then go to the node #251 and type yb g path_create to show menu and create needed path connection (one-way or two-way).
+You can also do this by looking at needed node instead of caching it.

 The yb g path_delete command is just like the “create” command except that it removes a path (connection) from the starting point to the ending point.
 This is necessary in some cases where you may have a door that opens from one side and allows you to go through but once the door closes you can’t go back through the other way.